Police report reveals new details from sexual assault allegation against Trump’s defense secretary nominee

 The report, which identifies the accuser as “Jane Doe,” summarizes police interviews with Doe, Hegseth, conference attendees and a hotel employee, and includes descriptions of video footage from the hotel viewed by police.

-The records released do not include copies of the video footage, or a memorandum from the Monterey County district attorney’s office that could explain why Hegseth was never charged.
-The DA’s office has denied public records requests for its files on the case, citing state law.
+The records released do not include copies of the video footage, or a memorandum from the Monterey County district attorney’s office that could explain in more detail why Hegseth was never charged.

+In a statement released Thursday, Monterey County DA Jeannine Pacioni said that her office declined to file charges against Hegseth in January 2018 because “no charges were supported by proof beyond a reasonable doubt.”
+She declined to comment further.

 The police report’s description of Doe’s account of the night mirrors some of the details laid out in a memo written by a friend of Doe and delivered to the Trump transition team last week, which sparked consternation among Trump’s advisers, who were caught off guard by the allegation.